bruno-lang/bruno-lang.github.io/learn/index.md

 >  Instead of dealing with operator precedence (what is really hard and most of
 > all ineffectual to memorise) only parentheses have to be applied correctly
-> (what is easy to apply and check and memorise).
+> (what is easy to apply, check and memorise).
 So operators are really just a name alias.

 ### Branches and Cases
 There is a single control flow construct directly embedded in a function